A helpful home is a private home.

-So that Google Nest devices run only the software they’re supposed to, we verify software before it’s installed.
-All our devices released in 2019 and after use verified boot.
+So that Google Nest devices run only the software that they’re supposed to, we verify software before it’s installed.
+All our devices released in 2019 and after use Verified Boot.

 Why it matters

 We take steps to help prevent malicious software from being installed on Google Nest devices.
-This helps make sure that no one has access to your account or control of your devices without your permission.
+This helps to ensure that no one has access to your account or control of your devices without your permission.

 How do you prevent malicious software from running on a device?

 Your Google Account device activity page lists the Google Nest devices that are visible in your Google Home app.